dom-lc/lc-k8s-infra/README.md

 ```

 If you modify this value, ensure it is reflected in all of your scripts. (init.sh, bootstrap.sh, destroy.sh)</br></br>

+## Applicative Workflow

+This directory is responsible for our applicative workflow.
+Using the app-management chart, it creates the applicationsets for our applications.
+It also has the template responsible to create an argocd application in order to span apps that are in the process of being developed.

 ## Real World Use